Hong Kong British Nationals (Overseas) Welcome Programme – information for local authorities

 They are at risk of destitution if either or both of the above are imminent.

-What is the process for BN(O) status holders who need to apply for a Change of Condition?
+What is the process for BN(O) visa holders who need to apply for a Change of Condition?

-Applicants who wish to apply for a Change of Conditions can do so here.
+Applicants who wish to can apply for a Change of Condition.

-Can BN(O) status holders apply for destitution support whilst their application to lift NRPF condition is being assessed?
+Can BN(O) visa holders apply for destitution support whilst their application to lift NRPF condition is being assessed?

-Whilst the Change of Condition application is being assessed by the Home Office, BN(O) status holders can apply for support from their local authority in the interim period.
-This can be accessed via the Welcome Programme which can be found here: Welcome: a guide for Hong Kong British National (Overseas) visa holders in the UK - GOV.UK
+Whilst the Change of Condition application is being assessed by the Home Office, BN(O) visa holders can apply for support from their local authority in the interim period.
+This can be accessed via the Welcome Programme: Welcome: a guide for Hong Kong British National (Overseas) visa holders in the UK.

-Can BN(O) status holders apply for destitution support if their application is rejected?
+Can BN(O) visa holders apply for destitution support if their application is rejected?

 Why can those on the BN(O) route apply to lift this condition when this is not necessarily available to other migrants?